mwrnd/innova2_flex_xcku15p_notes/README.md

 ## System Setup

 The Innova-2 requires a specific system setup.
-[Ubuntu 20.04.4](https://releases.ubuntu.com/20.04.4/) with Linux Kernel 5.8.0-43 and `MLNX_OFED 5.2-2.2.4.0` drivers is the most recent combination that works for me.
+[Ubuntu 20.04.4](https://releases.ubuntu.com/20.04.4/) with Linux Kernel 5.8.0-43 and `MLNX_OFED 5.2-2.2.4.0` drivers is a fully tested combination that works for me.
 I am running the card in the second PCIe slot of a system with 16GB of memory and a CPU with Integrated Graphics.
 Using the second PCIe slot prevents issues with the motherboard assuming the Innova-2 is a video card.
 A CPU with Integrated Graphics prevents conflicts between the Innova-2 and a Video Card and is useful when debugging PCIe designs.

 I recommend starting with a fresh Ubuntu install on a blank SSD.
 An approximately 250GB SSD is enough for a working system that includes full **Vivado 2021.2**.
 50GB drive space is enough for a working system with *Vivado Lab Edition* for basic functionality testing of the Innova-2.